htwg/UCE_deprecated/README.md

 refactored version will gradually be published in the [UCE repository](https://github.com/htwg/UCE).

 For more information about UCE see the [project page](http://ice.in.htwg-konstanz.de/).
+On the [project download page](http://ice.in.htwg-konstanz.de/downloads.html) you can also find the published jar archives.

 Do not hesitate to contact us if you are interested in helping in the project.